zzbuzzard/sd-variant-anim/README.md

  - You can fiddle with the text prompts being moved away from/towards, but be warned: it's quite fiddly, and any changes you make will make a big difference (e.g. if you put 'creature' in the positive prompts, creatures will be everywhere!)
- - Reducing number of steps to 10 produces ok results (`-s 10`), I used this for the example at the top.
+ - Reducing number of steps to 10 produces ok results (`-s 10`), I used this for the examples at the top.